-I have been active as an independent appraiser of Asian art since 1993.
-Clients include private collectors, attorneys, insurance companies, auction houses, and museums.
-Please note that although I am based in Lawrence, KS, where I have access to the world-class academic research library of the University of Kansas and the extensive reference library and famed Asian art collection of the nearby Nelson-Atkins Museum where I formerly worked, I travel extensively to see collections.
+I have been active as an independent Asian art appraiser and consultant on Asian art since 1993, working throughout the U.S.A. and Canada for private collectors, attorneys, estate executors, insurance companies, auction houses, corporate collections, foundations, and museums.
+Please note that although I am currently based in Lawrence, KS, where I have access to the world-class academic research library of the University of Kansas and the extensive reference library and famed Asian art collection of the nearby Nelson-Atkins Museum where I formerly worked, I travel extensively throughout North America to see collections.

 - Art, architecture, and design, past and present

 - Sustainability in Japan, with emphasis on how the society simultaneously draws on its past cultural achievements to prepare for the future